-The Wizard of Oz is a classic movie full of wonderful and memorable characters, one of my favorites is the Cowardly Lion.
+The Wizard of Oz is a classic movie full of wonderful and memorable characters, one of my favorites being the Cowardly Lion.
 I love the irony of his character: a huge, ferocious looking lion who is scared of everything and severely lacking in courage.
 This lovable character spends his time with Dorothy in search of courage, understanding that his lack of courage is unbefitting.

 I wonder how many of us are like the Cowardly Lion: we know we are to be courageous, but find ourselves crippled by fear.

 Lately, in my own quiet time with the Lord and in conversations with others, the word “courage” has consistently come up.
 Our lives, especially as Christians, require a great deal of courage.
 Trusting God, trusting that we’re hearing his voice, following God’s instructions, and living “on mission” all require courage.
 It takes courage to forgive, it takes courage to be kind, it takes courage to depend on God, it takes courage to love others.
-The life of a Christ follower requires courage at every turn.
+The life of a Christ-follower requires courage at every turn.
 Following God is not for the faint of heart.

 Courage n. mental or moral strength to venture, persevere, and withstand danger, fear, or difficulty

 One of my favorite Bible characters is Joshua.
-He was a man who had faith in God, learned to submit to his leaders and then led his people into the territory God had given them.
+He was a man who had faith in God, learned to submit to his leaders, and then led his people into the territory God had given them.
 His story is one full of faith and courage and he lived in a way that can inspire us today.
 In the book of Deuteronomy we learn that Joshua was the apprentice of Moses, he followed him around wherever he went and learned as much as he could from the leader of Israel.
 The next book, the book of Joshua, begins with the death of Moses and Joshua being appointed as the leader of the nation.
 Talk about pressure!
 I can only imagine the insecurity and fear that Joshua faced.
 The people rebelled and argued with Moses, a man who heard and spoke directly with God, if I were Joshua I would be completely doubting my ability to lead this unruly group.
 But God knew exactly what Joshua needed to hear to lead His people into the land that had been promised to them.
 Joshua 1:5-9 begins with God’s instructions to Joshua:

 “…No one will be able to stand against you all the days of your life.
 As I was with Moses, so I will be with you; I will never leave you nor forsake you.
 Be strong and courageous, because you will lead these people to inherit the land I swore to their ancestors to give them.